racoll/CV/README.md

 ## Robin Collins

 I am keen to obtain a junior developer role in a progressive and cutting-edge company, where I can grow and refine my programming skills, whilst also contributing to business growth and development.
-I am particularly interested in the Cyber-Security, Fin-Tech and Health-Tech spaces.
+I am particularly interested in the Cyber Security, Fin-Tech and Health-Tech spaces.

 I have built up a broad range of experience from data processing and company analysis in the fund management industry, to developing client relationships and sales skills as a shipbroker.
-Most recently, I gained detailed insight into the use of technology, particularly Blockchain, in finance and insurance whilst in a business development role at an insur-tech start up.
+More recently, I gained detailed insight into the use of technology, particularly Blockchain, in finance and insurance whilst in a business development role at an insur-tech start up.
 This ultimately led me to Makers Academy to gain genuine programming skills myself.

 ## Skills

 #### Data Analysis

-- Analysis and summary work in emerging market equity funds in the fund management industry.
+- Analysis and summary work in global and emerging market equity funds in the fund management industry.
-- Using data draw-down programmes followed by undertaking detailed analysis of comparable performance of funds.
+- Using data draw-down programmes followed by detailed analysis of comparable performance of funds.

 #### Technological Development

 - Gained insight into Blockchain and Mutual Distributed Ledger technology.
-- Assisted with fundraising and technological development at SafeShare.
+- Assisted with fundraising and technological development at SafeShare insur-tech start-up.
-- Helped build a Tamagotchi remake iOS application using Swift and Xcode for Makers Academy final project.
+- Built a Tamagotchi remake iOS application using Swift and Xcode for Makers Academy final team project.

 #### Client Relationships